vitormmarquioni/vitormmarquioni.github.io/README.md

 <h2> About Me </h2>

-I am a physicist by training, with background in statistical mechanics, dynamical systems and stochastic processes.
+I am a physicist by training, with a Ph.D. in theoretical physics by University of Campinas (UNICAMP, Brazil).
+My background is in statistical mechanics, dynamical systems and stochastic processes.
 I am currently a Centuri postdoc in Dr. Florence Bansept’s lab, in the Laboratoire de Chimie Bacterienne (LCB), Marseille, France.
 In my research, I apply mathematical modelling techniques to understand biological phenomena.<br /><br />

 <ul>
   <li>My Erdos number is 5.</li>